i-pi/i-pi/docs/src/tutorials.rst

 own input files to use such software to make sure that the configuration is as expected.

-To use a configuration file the :ref:`file` tag in  :ref:`initializer` should be used.
+To use a configuration file the :ref:`file` tag in  :ref:`initialize` should be used.
 This will take an input file with a given name and use it to initialize all relevant data.
 Both of these formats have the atom positions and labels, so this will initialize the positions, labels and masses of all the particles in the